TV Tip Overs Still a Big Problem - Ways to Prevent From It

 How to stay safe from furniture tip-over?

 Here are 2 useful tips.
-They both easy, practical and saves budget.
+They are both easy, practical and saves budget.

 Solution No.1: Wall-mount the TV